 These telling statistics represent just some of the added issues smokers face when having musculoskeletal and spine surgery:

-- Smoking doubles the risk that a surgically repaired rotator cuff tears won’t heal, Garrugies explains.
+- Smoking doubles the risk that a surgically repaired rotator cuff tears won’t heal, Garrigues explains.
 Nonsmokers also experience less pain and a higher degree of function after rotator cuff surgery.
 In one study, “good” or “excellent” results were seen in 84 percent of nonsmokers, but only 35 percent of smokers.

 - AAOS reports that the success rate for spinal fusion surgery is 80 to 85 percent for nonsmokers or those who quit after surgery; the success rate drops to 73 percent for smokers.
 In one study, only about half of smokers were able to return to work after their fusion, compared to more than 70 percent of nonsmokers and previous smokers.